 4. Keep eating

-If you're working out but not losing weight and have hit a weight loss plateau, you might think that restricting calories and cutting out particular food groups will help you shift the scales, but this is far from the truth, says Thomas.
+If you're not losing weight in a calorie deficit and have hit a weight loss plateau, you might think that restricting calories and cutting out particular food groups will help you shift the scales, but this is far from the truth, says Thomas.

 Instead, take a look at what you're eating now and make sure you're eating to meet your health goals.
 "Keep a diary of what you eat and when, then just make sure you're getting a good balance of fruit, vegetables, healthy fats, and protein.
 This will not only keep you full and stop you from snacking but also fuel your metabolism," she says.